 A major strategy of the Board has been to reduce the reliance on the external funding facilities provided by banks (ANZ and Westpac) through increasing and diversifying the investor base of the AIDF.
-To achieve growth we have continued to develop the relationship with our existing clients while also developing new clients.
-The AIDF is actively engaging with the Company Schools of the Diocese to develop strong relationships with these important entities.
+To achieve this growth we have continued to develop the relationship with our existing clients while also developing new clients.

-During 2020 the AIDF further developed its existing relationship with other Dioceses and their Diocesan Funds.
+During 2021 the AIDF further expanded our relationship with other Dioceses, their Diocesan funds and associated entities, along with developing relationships with our existing clients.
+As a result, the AIDF reached total investment balances of \$100 million for the first time in early 2021.
 The AIDF continues to seek to grow and diversify the Investment portfolio.

-Ongoing: Investments at the end of 2020 were \$90 million (37% growth since 2019).
+Ongoing: Investments at the end of 2021 were \$85.8 million (30% growth since 2019).